Advertisement

 What is the current royal order of succession?

-1. Prince William, the Prince of Wales, firstborn son of current sovereign King Charles III.
+1. Prince William, the Prince of Wales, is the firstborn son of the current sovereign King Charles III.

 2. Prince George of Wales, William’s firstborn.